runtimerevolution/live_log/README.md

 It will be accessible on the browser at `/rrtools/live-log` with or without middlewares.

+Pay attention that is good pratice to protect this route on production because it could have confidential metadata.
+We also support [basic auth](#basic-auth) that you can use to protect it.

 #### Middleware
+All middlewares are optional
 ##### Basic Auth

 Enabling basic auth requires adding the middleware with recommended environment variables